thuiar/OKD-Reading-List/README.md

 Our list is still incomplete and the taxonomy may be inappropriate.
 We will keep adding papers to improve the list, and welcome to **Pull Request** !
 If you have any suggestions, please contact zhang-hl20@mails.tsinghua.edu.cn.

-Contributors: Hanlei Zhang, Ting-En Lin, Kang Zhao, Rui Lyu.
+Contributors: Hanlei Zhang, Shaojie Zhao, Kang Zhao, Ting-En Lin, Rui Lyu.

 ## Contents